Pea Soup with Mushroom Cream Sauce

 - 4-1/2 teaspoons minced fresh basil or 1-1/2 teaspoons dried basil

 - Set aside 3 tablespoons mushrooms for garnish.
 In a large skillet, saute remaining mushrooms in butter until tender.

 - Add onion to skillet; saute until tender.
 Add garlic; cook 1 minute longer.
 Stir in the cream, sherry, thyme and 1/4 teaspoon salt.
 Bring to a boil.
 Reduce heat; simmer, uncovered, for 2 minutes.
 Cool slightly.
 Transfer to a blender; process until smooth.
 Set aside.

 - In a Dutch oven, combine 4-1/2 cups peas, chicken broth and remaining salt.
 Bring to a boil.
 Reduce heat; simmer, uncovered, for 4 minutes or until peas are tender.
 Stir in lemon juice and basil; heat through.
 Transfer to a blender; process in batches until blended.

-Originally published as Pea Soup with Mushroom Cream Sauce in Healthy Cooking April/May 2010, p35
+Originally published as Spring Garden Pea Soup with Creamy Mushroom Drizzle in Healthy Cooking April/May 2010

 Follow along as we show you how to make these fantastic recipes from our archive.